 Hi there!
 I’m Cassandre.
-Today on caramel loafing, I’m sharing a simple yet classic French butter cookie: Sablés Nantais, also known as French Nantes Shortbread.
+Today on Caramel Loafing, I’m sharing a simple yet timeless French butter cookie: Sablés Nantais, also known as French Nantes Shortbread.

 This crisp, buttery cookie comes from Nantes, a port city in western France famous for its rich, butter-based pastries.
-In the past, Nantes was a major hub for sugar and spirits trade, inspiring local treats like the beloved Nantais Cake and these deliciously crisp Sablés Nantais.
+Historically, Nantes was a major hub for the sugar and spirits trade, inspiring local treats like the beloved Nantais Cake and these deliciously crisp Sablés Nantais.

 If you’ve made our Breton Shortbread before, this recipe will feel familiar.
 The biggest difference is that Sablés Nantais are thinner, larger in diameter, and hold their round shape without using a pastry ring.
-They’re wonderfully crisp, buttery, and have a hint of salt that makes them so moreish.
+They’re wonderfully crisp, buttery, and have a hint of salt that makes them almost impossible to stop eating.

 Did you know that the famous Japanese butter cookie souvenir, Échiré Maison DU Beurre, has a best-selling cookie inspired by Sablés Nantais (they’re called 『サブレ ナンテ』 in Japanese).
-Now you can make them yourself, no long lines in Japan needed!
+Now you can make them yourself — no long lines in Japan required.

 Once you master sablé dough, you’ll love trying other recipes like: Diamond Sablé Cookies, Jam-Filled Sablé Cookies, or a French Blueberry Tart (which uses a classic sablé crust).